 For a bit of extra crunch, you can add some chopped nuts such as walnuts or hazelnuts.
 I like to go one step further and mix some homemade granola in with the pudding.

 If you want to see how to make this paleo-friendly tapioca pudding, then be sure to check out the video below.
 Alternatively, there is a full written recipe underneath the video.

 Paleo Tapioca Pudding Recipe

 - In a pot, combine the tapioca pearls with the coconut milk and let sit for 1 hour.

-- Add the honey, salt, vanilla bean paste and bring to a boil over medium heat, stirring constantly.
+- Add the honey, salt, vanilla bean paste, and bring to a boil over medium heat, stirring constantly.

 - Once at a boil, reduce the heat to low and continue cooking for 5 minutes while stirring.

-- Remove 1 cup of the tapioca pudding and slowly mix into the beaten eggs.
+- Remove 1 cup of the tapioca pudding and slowly mix it into the beaten eggs.
 Gradually adding the pudding will help prevent the eggs from scrambling.

-- Once combined, add the egg mixture to the pot and stir in with the rest of the pudding.
+- Once combined, add the egg mixture to the pot and stir it in with the rest of the pudding.

-- Cook on low for 2-3 minutes while stirring constantly, do this until the pudding has thickened.
+- Cook on low for 2-3 minutes while stirring constantly.
+Do this until the pudding has thickened.

 - Serve hot or allow to cool.

 This paleo tapioca pudding is undoubtedly delicious, and I hope that you end up agreeing.
-If you have some feedback, thoughts, tips or anything else, then please feel free to leave a comment right below.
+If you have some feedback, thoughts, tips, or anything else, then please feel free to leave a comment right below.